 Estonia: Domestic Corporate Taxation

-For resident companies, tax is collected by way of withholding tax at a rate of 21%.
+For resident companies, tax is collected by means of withholding tax at a rate of 20%.
 Withholding tax on dividends was abolished in 2009.
 The rate for royalties and fees for entertainers and sports people was reduced to 10% in 2009.
 Payments to non-residents for services provided within Estonia are also subject to the 10% rate.
 Withheld taxes must be reported and paid by the 10th of the month following the withholding of the tax.
-Withholding taxes may be reduced where there are double taxation treaties.
+Withholding taxes are typically reduced where double taxation treaties apply.

 Non-residents must pay tax on profits from a commercial lease relating to property located in Estonia.
 Income tax is imposed on royalties from the use of intellectual rights.
 Royalties paid by a resident of Estonia are not liable to withholding tax if the owner is a company incorporated within the EU.
 This exemption requires that the owner should have a minimum holding of 25% of the capital of the resident.